How big can a phone get before it becomes a tablet? Well, Sony’s new Xperia XA1 Ultra is definitely a phone, and it’s rocking a 6-inch screen.

 I watched a few clips on the phone including the Spider-Man: Homecoming trailer and they all looked detailed and contrast-heavy, although I’d have liked a bit more brightness.

 Although we don’t know the price of the XA1 Ultra yet, we’re led to believe it will be firmly in the mid-range bracket.
-This makes sense, as we know that the standard XA1 will arrive in the US for $300 (roughly RM1400).
-There aren't many mid-rangers with screens of this size, so the XA1 Ultra might well fill a gap.
+This makes sense, as we know that the standard XA1 will arrive in the US for $300.
+There aren’t many mid-rangers with screens of this size, so the XA1 Ultra might well fill a gap.

 Sony has long excelled when it comes to camera tech – in fact, it’s so good at it that many other smartphones, among them the iPhone 7 and Google Pixel, now use Sony sensors.